cilium/cilium/Documentation/security/policy/language.rst

 Obtaining DNS Data for use by ``toFQDNs``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-IPs are obtained via intercepting DNS requests with a proxy or DNS polling, and
+IPs are obtained via intercepting DNS requests with a proxy.
+These IPs can be
-matching names are inserted irrespective of how the data is obtained.
-These IPs
-can be selected with ``toFQDN`` rules.
-DNS responses are cached within Cilium
+selected with ``toFQDN`` rules.
+DNS responses are cached within Cilium agent
-agent respecting TTL.
+respecting TTL.

 .. _DNS Proxy: